How to Start a Map Art Business in 2026

 How do I sell map art to real estate agents?

 Real estate agents buy custom map closing gifts because the agent's name on a framed map in the client's home becomes a lifetime referral asset — a "business card on the wall" that drives word-of-mouth for years.
 Pitch the referral angle, not the gift angle.
 Charge $100–200 per gift.
-Use Pro Plus custom corner branding to add their contact info to every print.
+Use the custom corner branding (free on every download) to add their contact info to every print.

 Can I sell map art on Etsy with print-on-demand?